 Alumni Communities have come to the forefront as one of the most efficient and cost effective ways to engage alumni and engender greater affinity, loyalty, and philanthropy.

-In the early 90’s, companies like PCI, Harris Connect, IAC, and eventually iModules developed the first alumni communities.
+In the early 90’s, companies like PCI, Harris Connect, IAC, and iModules developed the first alumni communities.
 Their platforms were the first generation of communities to provide basic engagement tools and proof that even a scaled down community provided great benefit.
 Early adopters of these platforms were the well-resourced schools that could commit dedicated personnel and budget, with initial measurable goals such as:

 - Number of alumni registered

 - Number of alumni reachable via email